-As the release of the Peter Pan Platinum Edition DVD drew near, Animated News & Views’ Josh Armstrong was lucky enough to speak with two of the women responsible for bringing life to the cherished classic.
+As the release of the Peter Pan Platinum Edition DVD drew near, Animated News & Views’ Josh Armstrong was lucky enough to speak with two of the individuals responsible for bringing life to the cherished classic.
 The lovely ladies referred to are none other than Kathryn Beaumont, the voice of Wendy, and Margaret Kerry, the model for Tinker Bell.
 While both conversations regarded the latest DVD vehicle for Peter Pan, each actress offered her own perspective and memories on working with the talent behind the film.

 Two weeks after the tour ended, Disney cast Beaumont once more, this time in the part of Wendy Darling for Peter Pan (1953).
 Similar to her work for Wonderland, Beaumont served as the voice and live-action reference for the character.
 Following her work in Pan, the actress’ next role was that of a full-time high school student in real-life.
-Afterward, she obtained a teaching creditential via the University of Southern California.
+Afterward, she obtained a teaching credential via the University of Southern California.

 In the early ’80s, Beaumont returned to voice acting for Disney.
 Since then, she has been heard as the voice of Wendy and Alice in Disney projects ranging from the video games Villains’ Revenge (1999) and Kingdom Hearts (2002), to the Disneyland attractions Alice in Wonderland (1958-) in Fantasyland and Fantasmic!
 (1992-), to the television series House of Mouse (2001-02).
-Beaumont’s dedication to the company lead to her being named a Disney Legend on October 16, 1998.
+Beaumont’s dedication to the company led to her being named a Disney Legend on October 16, 1998.
 Meanwhile, she continues to be helpful in promoting the re-releases of Disney animated movies starring her voice, with the latest DVD release of Peter Pan being no exception.

 Animated Views: Why did you decide to try voice acting?